SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 In this blog, we'd like to look into some useful tools with the aim.
 Specifically, we will look into the discipline on risky asset holding that Grossman & Zhou (1993) initially proposed.
 In the case of one riskless asset and one risky asset, a fixed proportion of the difference between current wealth and acceptable maximum drawdown can be invested on risky asset to achieve largest expected utility growth while fulffilling the maximum drawdown threshold.

-The optinal proportion is jointly determined by expected return, volatility of the risky asset and risk aversion.
+The proportion is jointly determined by expected return, volatility of the risky asset and risk aversion.
 It can be used as a reference in a two step portfolio construction process: determine the risky asset mix first and then set the leverage on the risk asset mix with reference to the discipline.
 It can aslo bear additional flexibility with expansion to the scenario of multi asset class hence supporting more delibrated management of strategies and asset classes.

 ### Optimal Holding in Risky Asset <a name="optimal"></a>